PainterHalver/sc_lab/lab3/README.md

 # Checklist

+#### Old Requirements

 🟩Use Terraform
 🟥Use Makefile
 🟩Setup Jenkins for CI/CD
 🟩Build AMI using packer
-🟩Build a BASE AMI that is used to build all other AMIs Whenever a new base AMI is released (built), other AMI builds are triggered automatically 🟨Use lambda function to check source AMI and trigger Jenkins pipelines 🟨Create EFS: as persistant data storage, store source code or app data permanently
+🟩Build a BASE AMI that is used to build all other AMIs Whenever a new base AMI is released (built), other AMI builds are triggered automatically 🟩Use lambda function to check source AMI and trigger Jenkins pipelines 🟨Create EFS: as persistant data storage, store source code or app data permanently

 🟨App (3-tier model)